jun7/wyeb/README.md

 0 - (null)     : click              : x:y
 0 - (null)     : openeditor         :
 0 - (null)     : spawn              : arg is called with environment variables
+0 - (null)     : sh                 : sh -c arg with env vars
-0 - (null)     : jscallback         : Runs script of arg1 and arg2 is called with $RESULT
+0 - (null)     : shjs               : sh(arg2) with javascript(arg)'s $RESULT
-0 - (null)     : tohintcallback     : arg is called with env selected by hint 0 - (null)     : tohintrange        : Same as tohintcallback but range
+0 - (null)     : shhint             : sh with envs selected by a hint
-0 - (null)     : sourcecallback     : The web resource is sent via pipe
+0 - (null)     : shrange            : sh with envs selected by ranged hints
-0 - (null)     : cookies            : ` wyeb // cookies $URI 'sh -c "echo $RESULT"' ` prints headers.
+0 - (null)     : shsrc              : sh with src of current page via pipe 0 - (null)     : cookies            : ` wyeb // cookies $URI 'sh -c "echo $RESULT"' ` prints headers.
   Make sure, the callbacks of wyeb are async.
   The stdout is not caller's but first process's stdout.